Pure-Peace/the-storages/README.md

 provide various api (async/sync methods) and storage event listeners.

-In addition to supporting general use, support for vue data binding and even multi-page data binding and sync.
+In addition to supporting general use, support for Vue data binding and even multi-page data binding and sync.

 ### Description